-Multimodal is well placed to scale, as the underlying supporting technologies like Deep Neural Networks (DNNs) have already done so in unimodal applications like image recognition in camera surveillance or voice recognition and Natural Language Processing (NLP) in virtual assistants like Amazon’s Alexa.
+Multimodal learning is well placed to scale, as the underlying supporting technologies like deep learning (Deep Neural Networks (DNNs)) have already done so in unimodal applications like image recognition in camera surveillance or voice recognition and Natural Language Processing (NLP) in virtual assistants like Amazon’s Alexa.
 Furthermore, the cost of developing new multimodal systems has fallen because the market landscape for both hardware sensors and perception software is already very competitive.

 In addition, organizations are beginning to embrace the need to invest in multimodal learning in order to break out of AI silos.
 Instead of independent AI devices, they want to manage and automate processes that span the entirety of their operations.

 However, most AI platform companies, including IBM, Microsoft, Amazon, and Google, continue to focus on predominantly unimodal systems.
-Even the most widely known multimodal systems, IBM Watson and Microsoft Azure, have failed to gain much commercial traction – a result of poor marketing and positioning of multimodal’s capabilities.
+Even the most widely known multimodal systems, IBM Watson and Microsoft Azure have failed to gain much commercial traction – a result of poor marketing and positioning of multimodal learning's capabilities.